-As previously mentioned, on July 25, 2017 Law firm Buether Joe & Carpenter LLC filed a Fourth Amended Complaint against Defendants Google, Inc., Flux Factory, Inc., Larry Page, Sergey Brin, Sebastian Thrun, Eric "Astro" Teller, et al. The fourth amended filing is a Motion for Leave to add Racketeer Influenced and Corrupt Organization Act (RICO) pursuant to 18 U.S.C. §§ 1961, et seq. and on August 9, 2017 it was announced that Max Sound Corp. would lead the newly formed Coalition of individuals and businesses harmed by Google, Inc. and/or Alphabet, Inc. Since that time, MAXD has been in talks with several organizations helping the Company finalize its mission and goals that will go forward with the Coalition's agenda.
+On July 25, 2017 Law firm Buether Joe & Carpenter LLC filed a Fourth Amended Complaint against Defendants Google, Inc., Flux Factory, Inc., Larry Page, Sergey Brin, Sebastian Thrun, Eric "Astro" Teller, Michelle Kaufmann, Jennifer Carlile, Augusto Roman, Nicholas Chim, and DOES 1-100.
+The fourth amended filing is a Motion for Leave to add Racketeering Influenced and Corrupt Organization Act (RICO) pursuant to 18 U.S.C. §§ 1961, et seq.

 About Max Sound Corporation: As creators of the acclaimed MAX-D HD Audio, Max Sound can provide a better solution for Audio, Video and Data transmissions.
 Max Sound Corporation is the company that brings forth technologies for the betterment of our world, including being co-owners of the Optimized Data Transmission Technology patent portfolio.
 Max Sound®, MAXD® and MAX-D Audio Perfected® and HD Audio® are registered trademarks.
 All other trademarks are the property of their respective owners.
 To learn more about the MAX-D Technology, please visit http://maxd.audio.